What is zero trust and can it help to evolve people’s understanding of security, vulnerabilities and digital threats?

 It is based on the principle of “trust no one,” meaning that each user needs to be authenticated and authorized before being granted access to the network.
 This is in contrast to the traditional security model, which assumes all users are trusted until they do something wrong.
 Understanding security, vulnerabilities, and digital threats is key to understanding how zero trust works.

-Security is concerned with protecting systems from malicious actors, and is typically achieved through authentication, authorization, and encryption.
-Vulnerabilities are weaknesses in security systems that can make them vulnerable to attack, while digital threats are malicious actors that use these vulnerabilities to gain access to a system.
 Zero trust and its benefits can help to improve our understanding of these concepts.
 One benefit of the zero trust model is its centralized model.
 This model allows for improved visibility into the security of the network, as all authentication and authorization requests are sent to a centralized server.
 This improved visibility can help administrators detect malicious activity quickly and accurately, as well as improve security overall.

 Another benefit of the zero trust model is its improved security.
 This model allows for authentication and authorization requests to be sent to a centralized server, which can help to improve the overall security posture of the network.
 Additionally, this model also allows for more granular control over access, meaning that users can be granted different levels of access depending on their role and access requirements.